adrijasurroy/DSA/README.md

 # DSA
-A curated repository with DSA questions that have caught my eye during my interview with Salesforce, Amazon, Cisco, Rakuten..
+# A curated repository with DSA questions for interview preparation.
+# Some of these have been asked during my interview with Salesforce, Amazon, Cisco, Rakuten..